 Impairment losses on available for sale financial assets are recognised by reclassifying the losses accumulated in the fair value reserve in equity to the consolidated statement of profit or loss.
-The cumulative loss that is reclassified from the consolidated statement of changes in equity to the consolidated statement of changes in equity to the consolidated statement of profit or loss is the difference between the acquisition cost, net of any principal repayment and amortization and the current fair value, less any impairment loss recognised previously in the consolidated statement of profit or loss.
+The cumulative loss that is reclassified from the consolidated statement of changes in equity to the consolidated statement of profit or loss is the difference between the acquisition cost, net of any principal repayment and amortization and the current fair value, less any impairment loss recognised previously in the consolidated statement of profit or loss.
 Changes in cumulative impairment losses attributable to application of the effective profit method are reflected as a component of finance income.
-If, in a subsequent period, the fair value of an impaired available for sale debt security increases and the increase can be related objectively to an event occurring after the impairment loss was recognized, then the impairment loss is reversed, with the amount of the reversal recognized in the consolidated statement of profit or loss.
+If, in a subsequent period, the fair value of an impaired available for sale debt security increases and the increase can be related objectively to an event occurring after the impairment loss was recognised, then the impairment loss is reversed, with the amount of the reversal recognised in the consolidated statement of profit or loss.
 However, any subsequent recovery in the fair value of an impaired available for sale equity security is recognised in the consolidated statement of comprehensive income.